 ‘The global natural dyes market is anticipated to generate revenues of approximately $5 billion by 2024, growing at a CAGR of around 11% during 2018-2024’.

-Muezart practices and promotes natural dyeing.
+Muezart believes in the gift of nature, and hence we vouch for natural dyeing.
 We are a boutique enterprise on a mission – to create a market for handwoven Eri Silk fibers and yarns of Northeast India, in such a way that it improves the livelihood of villagers who know the age-old art of Eri silkworm rearing.
-Muezart is committed to caring for the environment and working with nature.
-Most of the fibers and yarns we sell in India and worldwide are in their natural colors.

-We sell colored yarn too but are careful to use only nature given dyeing material, natural fabric dyes – mostly plant-based.
+We sell colored yarn too but are careful to use only 1005 natural dyeing material, natural fabric dyes, which are mostly plant-based.

 One of our new team members came up with some interesting questions on natural dyeing.
 As a business that is committed to using only natural dyeing techniques for the Eri silk fibers and yarns we sell, we felt we should try and answers these questions – for ourselves and for our customers.
-Here are the questions and our answers:
+Here are some questions and our answers to them!

-Colors that fade away are referred to as fugitive.
+Fugitive dyes aren’t exactly dyes but rather the term fugitive dyes is used as a reference for colors that fade away as a result of external factors.
 Factors such as exposure to sunlight, temperature, humidity, etc. can affect the colors.
 In fact, the color can lighten or even deepen, and at times, totally fade away.
 So, you can think of fugitive colors as temporary.

 Here are some experiments we tried: